Logging data events - Amazon CloudTrail

 The following example shows how two Amazon accounts configure CloudTrail to log events for the same S3 object.

-1. In your account, you want your trail to log data events for all objects in your S3 bucket named owner-bucket.
+1. In your account, you want your trail to log data events for all objects in your S3 bucket named amzn-s3-demo-bucket.
 You configure the trail by specifying the S3 bucket with an empty object prefix.

 2. Bob has a separate account that has been granted access to the S3 bucket.
 Bob also wants to log data events for all objects in the same S3 bucket.
 For his trail, he configures his trail and specifies the same S3 bucket with an empty object prefix.